Chemistry World science communication competition 2014

 Within the topic, you can write about whatever you like, but it must be related to the chemical sciences.
 Entries should consist of a clear and concisely written article, suitable for publication in Chemistry World, and should be no more than 800 words in length.

-The closing date is the 31 January 2014 and winners will be announced at prize giving at Burlington House in London on 5 March 2014.
+The closing date is 5 January 2015 and winners will be announced during an event to be held at Burlington House in London on 20 March 2015.

 Rules for entries

-Entries should be on a topic related to the chemical sciences, be appropriate for publication in Chemistry World and should demonstrate the role of openness in science.
+Entries should be on a topic related to the chemical sciences, be appropriate for publication in Chemistry World and should embrace the competition’s theme of Chemistry and Art.

 For example, this could be:

 · How the chemistry of dyes and pigments has influenced artists and the development of art